midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 # i3-window-manager-setup

 This is a simple i3 setup.
 No fancy terminal or customized desktop features.
 Standard terminal, no BS.
-Just get to work.

 key bindings: